You might think it an obvious question. Doesn’t everyone want to change the world?

 But, without us, without our contribution, it won’t happen.

-Without us teaching the next generation to teach the next and reach a critical mass of consciousness, we as a civilisation, as a people are heading into darkness.
+Without us teaching the next generation to teach the next and reach a critical mass of consciousness, we as a civilization, as a people are heading into darkness.

 So whether we like it or not, the new man will have to live in a simpler and smaller way with completely different priorities and lifestyles.